Are the workshops, music and entertainment included in the ticket price?

 My child is under 7 years old, do I need to provide proof of their age?

-YES, a birth certificate or child benefit form will suffice.
+YES, a copy of their birth certificate or child benefit form will suffice.